CopterExpress/clover/docs/en/copterhack2023.md

 1. Qualifying stage.
 Applications are accepted on the deadline date until October 31, 2022.
 2. Projects development stage.
 This stage includes monthly updates and mentorship of participants.
 Starting date - November 1, 2022.
 Deadline date - February 28, 2023.
-3. All teams-participants are requirred to make the final video to proceed to the final round.
+3. All teams-participants are required to make the final video to proceed to the final round.
 Final videos are required to be uploaded until March 31, 2023.
 4. The final round.
 Projects presentation takes place April 23, 2023.

 ## Conditions and criteria for evaluation the final result